 Graffiti is spread all over the city, also outside the district of Užupis.
 Many old ramshackle buildings along parks, squares and construction sites are reborn thanks to creative and colourful street art.

-Is street art speaking to you and if so, what is it saying?
+Is street art in Vilnius speaking to you and if so, what is it saying?
 What kind of feelings and thoughts does it awaken in you?
 The comment section below is open for discussion!